Constellations

 Starry background with lines and dots drawing tweezer shape of Circinus.

 Circinus the Drawing Compass is a dim constellation of the Southern Hemisphere.
-Its biggest claim to fame might be that it’s located next to Alpha Centauri, third brightest star in our sky and closest star system to Earth.
+Its biggest claim to fame might be that it’s located next to Alpha Centauri, the third brightest star in our sky and closest star system to Earth.
 Both Circinus and Alpha Centauri lie near the south celestial pole.
 And so, from the Southern Hemisphere, Circinus never sets.
 It’s visible throughout the night, and throughout the year, in the southern sky.

 Circinus is one of the 14 constellations that Nicolas-Louis de Lacaille named in the 18th century.
+He named it after a drafting tool, the drawing compass.

 How to find Circinus